-Towards the end of his life, Louis XV spent his time between three homes.
+Towards the end of his life, Louis XV spent his time between these three homes.

 |Anonymous, View from the chateau de Compiegne.
 Second quarter 19th century, intaglio (in colored pencil), laid paper (stuck open), cardboard.
 Musée des Civilisations de l'Europe et de la Méditerranée, Museum of France.|